 While DHP is not stated as a requirement within OSHA rules and regulations, many more specific industry operations have set guidelines that clearly state it as a requirement for safety.
 One of the industry-specific operations is the Mine Safety & Health Administration, also often referred to as MSHA.
 The Mine Safety & Health Administration requires miners to wear dual protection when noise exposure equates to greater than 105 dB(A).
 The advisory and research board backing OSHA has an equally strong recommendation, stating that those who work in environments that are 100 dB(A) and more should wear dual protection.

-To some, these regulations may seem overly cautious and even superfluous.
-Why the “fuss?”
-Industry leaders have placed double hearing protection regulations in place for a few different reasons.
-One of the primary reasons for these regulations involves the knowledge that many workers working within environments of overly loud noise exposure neglect to wear their protective hearing equipment correctly.
-Whether or not this neglect is purposeful or not, no one knows; however, the truth remains that workers may not be as protected as they need to be when using only one form of hearing protection at a time.
+To some, these regulations may seem overly cautious, but industry leaders have placed dual protection regulations in place for a few different reasons.
+One of the primary reasons for these regulations is that many workers that are within environments of overly loud noise exposure neglect to wear their protective hearing equipment correctly.
+Whether or not this neglect is purposeful, no one knows, but the truth remains that workers may not be as protected as they need to be when using only one form of hearing protection at a time.